-Congratulations on your relocation to Luxembourg.
-Here’s a short guide on some of the best areas where you could choose to settle, including the Moselle Valley.
+Congratulations on your relocation to Luxembourg!
+Here’s a short guide on some of the best cities in Luxembourg where you could choose to settle.

 If you’re wondering where to live when working in Luxembourg, you’re in the right place.
 Here, we explain the best places to live near Luxembourg City for expats.